-During the tummy tuck procedure there is often a repair or tightening of the muscle layer in the abdomen to improve the tone and contour.
-The pull on the muscle is reduced with the support of the binder an will improve your comfort.
-Also the area exposed as the skin excess is removed is large and prone to collect fluid called a seroma.
+During the tummy tuck procedure, there is often a repair or tightening of the muscle layer in the abdomen to improve the tone and contour.
+The pull on the muscle is reduced with the support of the binder and will improve your comfort.
+Also, the area exposed as the skin excess is removed is large and prone to collect fluid called a seroma.
 The binder will reduce movement and friction in the tummy, and reduce swelling and the potential for fluid to accumulate.
-In general you will get up easier, feel better, and possibly heal faster with a binder so I would certainly wear it.
+In general, you will get up easier, feel better, and possibly heal faster with a binder so I would certainly wear it.

 How long for the binder?
 We have patients wear them for the first two weeks.
 They will fit nicely under loose clothing, and we always recommend a cotton T under the binder, pulled down past your bottom.
-The cotton is cleaner and more comfortable on the skin and the newly healing incision, After two weeks we transition into a Spinx with a high waist (the higher power) for about two weeks longer or until confident without.
+The cotton is cleaner and more comfortable on the skin and the newly healing incision, After two weeks, we transition into a Spanx with a high waist (the Higher Power) for about two weeks longer, or until confident without.

 Best of luck